-- Everyone develops a good understanding of the student's areas of strength and difficulty - We take into account the child and parents' views - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are In rare circumstances this may delay the start date for a student until suitable, adequate and effective transition planning and/or training has taken place to allow the child the best chances of safe and successful transition.
+- Everyone develops a good understanding of the student's areas of strength and difficulty - We take into account the child and parents' views - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are in rare circumstances this may delay the start date for a student until suitable, adequate and effective transition planning and/or training has taken place to allow the child the best chances of safe and successful transition.

 Opportunities for discussions and review will be held at Parent Consultation Evenings, Target Setting Evening for Year 7 and SEND seminars and consultation evenings.
-Parents will receive regular feedback from the students' key worker, where allocated, and through additional meetings which can be booked with the SENDCo or Learning Support Team.
+Parents will receive regular feedback from the students' key worker which is normally their tutor, , and through additional meetings which can be booked with the tutor, Head of Year Learning Support Team or SENDCo.